 Sound propagates farther and faster in water than in air, which can result in greater consequences for the marine environment.
 Coupled with the many other sources of anthropogenic noise in the marine environment (e.g., ships, seismic studies), the noise from offshore wind and marine renewable energy devices may impact many marine species.
 Noise may interfere with marine organisms’ communication, navigation, detection of prey, and ability to interact with their environment, as well as causing attraction to or avoidance of devices.
 Additionally, some marine organisms may be physically harmed from excessive noise exposure (e.g., tissue and nerve damage).

-For more information, check out the Underwater Noise Short Science Summary produced by OES Environmental.
+For more information relevant to marine energy, check out the Underwater Noise Short Science Summary produced by OES Environmental.